Miguel Berchelt: Back to winning ways

-On 9 November 2024, Fernando Beltrán of Zanfer Promotions announced that Berchelt would fight 27 year old Argentina southpaw Mauro Hasan (16-9-1, 8 KOs) on 30 November at Yucatán Fair in Xmatkuil, which served as the location of Berchelt's debut in 2010.
+On 9 November 2024, Fernando Beltrán of Zanfer Promotions announced that Berchelt would fight 27 year old Argentina southpaw Mauro Hasan (16–9–1, 8 KOs) on 30 November at Yucatán Fair in Xmatkuil, which served as the location of Berchelt's debut in 2010.
 The fight took place at the lightweight division and the venue was the Plaza de Toros La Esperanza.
 For the first time in seven years, Berchelt was taken the distance, winning a unanimous decision.
-The judges scorecards read, 98-90, and 97-91 twice in Berchelt's favour.
+The judges scorecards read, 98–90, and 97–91 twice in Berchelt's favour.
 The scorecards suggested a dominant fight, however was closely contested until round 7 when Berchelt landed a left hook, dropping Hasan.
 He beat the count, but remained on unsteady legs.
 Hasan was deducted a point in the following round for spitting his mouthpiece out.
 The referee had already warned him earlier in the fight.
 Berchelt tried to get a stoppage win, but Hasan stayed on his feet.
 The win put Berchelt on three back-to-back wins, in an attempt to get back into world title contention.

-Berchelt's next fight was scheduled to take place on 11 October 2025 against Venezuelan boxer Edixon Perez (30-13-1, 24 KOs) on a TV Azteca card in Reynosa, Mexico.
+Berchelt's next fight took place on 11 October 2025 against Venezuelan boxer Edixon Perez (30–13–1, 24 KOs) on a TV Azteca card in Reynosa, Mexico.
 The bout was scheduled doe 10-rounds.
 Perez had previously competed in Mexico on three occasions, without securing a victory in any of those fights.
 Berchelt defeated Perez via stoppage to secure his fourth consecutive win and further gain momentum heading into 2026, in search for bigger fights.
 He dominated the first seven rounds.
 The fight ended when Perez did not come out for round 8.
 Before the fight, Berchelt stated his desire to fight against top lightweights again.

+On 10 July 2026, it was announced that Berchelt would make a return to the ring against Colombian contender Juan Manuel Cordoba (7-1, 4 KOs) at the Centro de Usos Multiples in Hermosillo, Mexico.
+The event was set to be broadcast live on YouTube and part of the "Noche Suprema" series.
+Upon the announcement, he said, "I am very motivated to fight in Hermosillo, my hometown for the last 15 years.
+I want to show all my fans that there is [more] 'Alacran' Berchelt [to come] for many years."